The Madeira Island Guide | Europe’s Hawaï

 Beaches & Natural Pools

 Madeira is not known for her beautiful sandy beaches because it’s a volcanic island.
-However, there are some beautiful rocky bays and nice man-made beaches around.
+However, there are some beautiful rocky bays and black sandy beaches around.
 Next to that, Madeira offers some nice natural pools!
 Here are the best ones:

 - Prainha is one of madeira’s best natural beaches and located near popular Ponta de São Lourenço.
 It offers sun beds, parasols and toilets.

 - Calheta, this man-made beach has a beach restaurant and bar and is also popular with the locals.

 - Porto do Seixal Beach, is a natural black sand beach located right next to Seixal harbour.
 It has no services though but available nearby (Clube Naval do Seixal).

 - Porto Moniz are probably the most popular natural pools on the island – the Municipal Pools that can be busy during high season.

 - Seixal Natural Pools are surrounded by stunning nature and a black beach.
 You can rent a lounger here.

 - Pocas Do Gomes/Doca Do Cavacas in Funchal are not big but quite worth a visit!
 There is a natural pool next to the normal one and you can see the fish swim around your feet!

 - Cachalote Natural Pools are located at the entrance of Porto Moniz Village, right next to Cachalote restaurant and to the Aquarium at São João Baptista Fort.